 Day 7: Sous Massa National Park

-In complete contrast to the tour thus far, we will spend a day around the coastal sites close to Agadir, which are regarded as some of the most diverse sites for birds in the entire country.
+In complete contrast to the tour thus far, we will spend a day in the coastal sites close to Agadir, which are some of the most diverse sites for birds in the entire country.
 We’ll be birding estuarine habitat around Oued Massa, but may also cover dunes, cliffs and riparian scrub in the national park too.
 The sheer variety of wetland and drier habitats is sure to give us our single biggest day list of the tour.
 In the tidal areas, we’ll be looking for shorebirds like Curlew Sandpiper, Bar-tailed Godwit, and Black-winged Stilt.
 The adjacent coastal scrub and wetlands may hold Black-crowned Tchagra, Sardinian Warbler, and finches like Common Linnet and Eurasian Goldfinch.
 The estuarine habitats are also good for congregations of migrating birds, including gulls and terns; among them we’ll try to track down Audouin’s and Mediterranean Gulls, and Gull-billed Tern.
 The park is known as one of two reliable places in Morocco for the critically endangered Northern Bald Ibis.
 The park is their last stronghold; with two-thirds of their world population, just under 100 pairs, thought to breed in Sous Massa.
 Another threatened species, the vulnerable Marbled Duck (Teal), can also be found here, but can be tougher to find by virtue of its more reclusive nature.
 At the end of a bird-packed day, we’ll return to nearby Agadir for a second night.

-Day 8: Agadir to Marrakesh
+Day 8: Agadir to Marrakech

 Day 9: Departure

 The tour ends this morning with transfers to the airport for flights out.
 If joining the Southern Spain tour, this starts the next day, giving you some downtime to explore Madrid in the afternoon and evening on this day.
-You will need a flight from Marrakesh to Madrid, which you can book yourself, or we can help you book them on request.
+You will need a flight from Marrakech to Madrid, which you can book yourself, or we can help you book them on request.

 *PLEASE NOTE: This tour often links directly with Southern Spain: The Europe Introtour, to make a great combined tour of both Morocco and Spain.
-If joining the Spain tour, you will fly directly from Marrakesh to the Spanish capital Madrid, where you spend the night.
-If you are not joining our Spain tour, and you wish to stay on for some extra days of cultural activities, of which there are many choices around Marrakesh, please contact our office if you need help with this.
+If joining the Spain tour, you will fly directly from Marrakech to the Spanish capital Madrid, where you spend the night.
+If you are not joining our Spain tour, and you wish to stay on for some extra days of cultural activities, of which there are many choices around Marrakech, please contact our office if you need help with this.
 Some of the many options are visiting the Koutoubia mosque, seeing the Saddian Tombs, and touring the network of souks while working your way through the myriad markets in the city, to name but a few.